kacwal0157/git_repo_list/README.md

-# GitHub Repository Lister API
+# GitHub Repository Listener API

 ## The project written in Java 17 using Spring Boot 3 showing a list of repo for given user.